adamdubey/adamdubey.github.io/content/posts/portainer/index.md

 ## Option 1: Installing the Docker Host VM with Photon

-For my lab stack, I’m going with Photon OS.
+For my lab stack, I've gone with Photon OS.
 If you haven’t used it yet within your homelab, definitely give it a go!
 It’s really lightweight, and pretty seamless getting an instance running in VSphere since there are both OVA and ISO files.

 Follow the process to get the Photon OS VM created per your environment, and perform the setup steps such as changing your password.